2022 has been a tough year for people across the UK, what with the scale of the cost of living crisis the nation has faced.

 When is Christmas 2022?

-25 December will fall on a Sunday this year, meaning Christmas 2022 is going to be falling across a four-day weekend.
+25 December falls on a Sunday this year, meaning Christmas 2022 is going to be spread across a four-day weekend.
 When one or both of Christmas and Boxing Day falls on a weekend, the following weekday becomes a bank holiday.

 So, in 2022, there will be bank holidays on Monday 26 December and Tuesday 27 December.
-The rest of the week is a normal working week.
+The rest of the week is classed as a normal working week.

 What does Christmas 2022 mean for benefits payments?

-Normally, if your benefits payment from the Department for Work and Pensions (DWP) is due to go into your bank account on a bank holiday or weekend day, in most cases, it will appear instead on the working day before this date.
+If your benefits payment from the Department for Work and Pensions (DWP) is due to go into your bank account on a bank holiday or a weekend day, it will typically appear on the working day before that date instead.

 So, in practice, it means that payments set to arrive on 24, 25, 26 or 27 of the month will instead be paid on Friday 23 December this Christmas.
-If you get your payment on the second of the month, the one due to go into your account on 2 January 2023 should instead appear on Friday 30 December 2022.
+If you get your payment on the 31st, first or second of the month, it should appear on Friday 30 December 2022.

-For those who receive a form of benefit that is paid out fortnightly - including Employment and Support Allowance (ESA), Income Support and Jobseeker's Allowance - if your payment date is going to fall on any of the bank holidays, you will instead receive it on the last working day beforehand.
+For those who receive a form of benefit that is paid out fortnightly - including Employment and Support Allowance (ESA), Income Support and Jobseeker's Allowance - any payment dates falling on bank holidays will instead be moved to the last working day beforehand.

-Anyone who is paid their benefits on a different date from those listed above can expect their money to arrive on the same day as usual.
+Anyone who is paid their benefits on a different date from those listed above can expect their DWP benefits to arrive as per their usual date.